CCA-Public/scope/README.md

 * Internationalization (French/English interface)
 * Modify Folder upload to reflect DIP structure as defined through current sponsored development project - read METS file from zipped objects directory on upload, eliminate redundant METS file upload
+* Add pagination for browsing of Collections and Folders - use sortable tables?
 * Add "Edit Collections and DIPs" group to Users and Edit User pages
 * Configure storage of zip and METS files: currently, everything is being saved to a "media" directory; add NFS support(?), option for multiple storage spaces
 * Delete zip & METS files when Folder/DIP is deleted